Comparison

 No extra device to buy

-Reuse an old iPhone or iPad instead of paying for a separate sleep trainer that only does one job.
+Reuse a phone or tablet you already have instead of paying for a separate sleep trainer that only does one job.

 Better for travel and sleepovers